Galactic-Code-Developers/QD-RSA-Challenge/.github/ISSUE_TEMPLATE/open_challenge.md

 ---

 🔖 This submission will be publicly reviewed and archived.
-📧 For confidential disclosure: validation@kapodistrian.academy
+📧 For confidential disclosure: validation@kapodistrian.edu.gr